code-distortion/staticall/README.md

 ### Detecting Static Calls

-If you'd like to check if your method was called statically, call the `$this->staticallCallWasStatic()` method.
+If you'd like to check if your method was called statically, call the `$this->staticallMethodCallWasStatic()` method.

 ```php
 use CodeDistortion\Staticall\Staticall;